 - Competitive networking: Make networking activities competitive.
 Instruct attendees to collect business cards from every person they speak to at the event.
 At the end, the person with the most business cards gets a prize and recognition for his or her networking aplomb.

-- Continue the connection: Don’t let the interactivity wane just because your event is over.
+- Continue the connection: Don’t let the energy wane just because your event is over.
 Encourage participants to stay in touch with you and each other via your website, forums like a Facebook or LinkedIn group, social media, and your mailing list.

 Helping your attendees create long-lasting connections on their own is just the beginning.
 To find out how you can better understand your attendees and their needs, make sure to read Beyond Registration: Using Data to Supercharge Your Event.